 Do you have more month than money?
 Are you confused about where all your money goes?
 Then here is your solution – you need to control your spending with a spending diary!
 This simple sheet of paper will revolutionise your spending.
 It will show you exactly where your money is going and will enable you to make changes and get saving.
-Continue reading and then sign up to receive your free spending diary sheet and then read on to find out how to control your spending with a spending diary.
+Sign up to receive your free spending diary sheet and then read on to find out how to control your spending with a spending diary.

 What is a spending diary?

 A spending diary is simply a list of all the miscellaneous spending you would do within a particular time frame.
 Each time you spend, using cash or card, you jot down a few details like the date, the amount and a description of what you have purchased.

 How to control your spending with a spending diary?

 You can choose to track your spending daily, weekly or monthly, whichever suits you best.
 If you have weekly spending money then keeping a spending diary each week may be the best way for you.
 However, if you have monthly spending money, you may prefer to keep a tally of what you spend for the whole month.

-Whenever you make a purchase, whether that be for your cup of coffee on the way to work, your daily newspaper for your commute, or that bar of chocolate to get you through the day, you write this down.
+Whenever you make a purchase, whether that be for your cup of coffee on the way to work, your daily newspaper for your commute, you write this down.

-At the end of the week or month, you can look back and see exactly where your money has gone and which are your ‘danger’ spends - those purchases that you don't realise you are making.
+At the end of the week or month, you can look back and see exactly where your money has gone.
+You will clearly see which are your ‘danger’ spends - those purchases that you don't realise you are making.